-Your LDAP directory configuration may be based on default schemas or you may have created custom schemas.
-You may also have defined custom attributes.
+Your LDAP directory configuration might be based on default schemas or custom schemas.
+It may also have custom attributes.
 For VMware Identity Manager to be able to query your LDAP directory to obtain user or group objects, you need to provide the LDAP search filters and attribute names that are applicable to your LDAP directory.

 Specifically, you need to provide the following information.